-An Overview of CRAMS Users and Terms
+An Overview of Course Systems for Users

 College Approver - The college representative that coordinates courses for approval at the college